MicrosoftDocs/fabric-docs/docs/data-engineering/how-to-use-notebook.md

 > [!NOTE]
 > - The maximum Resource storages for both built-in folder and environment folder are **500 MB**, with a single file size up to **100 MB**.
 They both allow up to **100** file/folder instances in total.
-> - When using `mssparkutils.notebook.run()`, use the `mssparkutils.nbResPath` command to access the target notebook resource.
+> - When using `notebookutils.notebook.run()`, use the `notebookutils.nbResPath` command to access the target notebook resource.
 The relative path “builtin/” will always point to the root notebook’s built-in folder.

 ### Local file system

-This built-in folder is a system predefined folder for each notebook instance.
-These are the key capabilities of notebook resources:
+The built-in resources folder is a system predefined folder for each notebook item instance.
+Here are the key capabilities for the notebook resources.

 - You can use common operations such as create/delete, upload/download, drag/drop, rename, duplicate, and search through the UI.
 - You can use relative paths like `builtin/YourData.txt` for quick exploration.
-The `mssparkutils.nbResPath` method helps you compose the full path.
+The `notebookutils.nbResPath` method helps you compose the full path.
 - You can easily move your validated data to a lakehouse via the **Write to lakehouse** option.
 Fabric has embedded rich code snippets for common file types to help you quickly get started.
-- These resources are also available for use in the [Reference notebook run](author-execute-notebook.md) case via ```mssparkutils.notebook.run()```.
+- These resources are also available for use in the [Reference notebook run](author-execute-notebook.md) case via ```notebookutils.notebook.run()```.

 ### Environment resources folder